fboehm/jse-2019/Rmd/jse-2019-ms.md

 Additionally, our projects gave students opportunities to develop and to practice skills in reproducible research.
-Given the growing imperative to document and share code, we feel that this skill set equals in importance the three points above.
+Given the growing imperative to document and share code to promote open science, we feel that this skill set equals in importance the three points above.

-4.  develop and practice skills in reproducible research
+4.  develop and practice skills in reproducible research to promote open science

-Below, we describe how our framework enabled students to achieve in the four items listed above.
+Below, we describe how our framework enabled students to achieve competence in the four areas listed above.

 ### Broaden statistical computing to include emerging areas